The Pros and Cons of Water Popping

 Sensitivity to Scuff Marks

 Once the wood has absorbed water it becomes soft and more susceptible to scuff marks.
 For this reason, you should not walk on the floor with any type of hard shoe or boot between the time of water popping and completing the staining process.
 Instead, wear only socks or slippers with very soft bottoms.

 The Outcome Varies by Wood Type

 The outcome from water popping can be incredible.
-You can have a professional floor that will last for a lifetime.
+You can have a professional floor that will last a lifetime.
 Visitors will commend you for a good job.

-Nonetheless, your outcome can differ not only by the actual process, but also by the type of wood.
+Nonetheless, your outcome can differ not only from the actual process but also by the type of wood.
 Each type of wood can differ in the amount of water needed for popping and the length of time to dry.
 Different types of wood also vary in how the color of the stain appears.
 These are the reasons why you ought to sample a piece of wood to “water pop” before committing to buying and installing the whole floor.

 What You Need Now – Moisture Measurement

 Anyone can do it, but not everyone will do it right.
 To avoid the risks and maximize the benefits from water popping, it’s best to hire professionals who know how to measure moisture in the wood.

 By looking at relative humidity at various places throughout the floor, you can get an accurate glimpse of how the moisture levels in the environment – now and later on – will affect the wood.